MicrosoftDocs/power-automate-docs/articles/visio-flows.md

 1. On the **Flow Mapping** tab of the **Prepare to Export** group, map your BPMN diagram to Power Automate controls.

-1. On the **Triggers and Actions** tab of the **Prepare to Export** group, map your BPMN diagram to Power Automate triggers and actions by selecting each shape, and then selecting either a trigger or action to represent that shape in Power Automate.
+1. On the **Triggers and Actions** tab of the **Prepare to Export** group, select each shape, and then select either a trigger or an action to map your BPMN diagram to Power Automate triggers and actions.
+This mapping is to represent that shape in Power Automate.

-Your workflow is ready to be exported when there are no issues remaining on the **Prepare to Export** control.
+You can export your workflow when no issues remain on the **Prepare to Export** control.

 >[!div class="mx-imgBorder"]
 >![Screenshot of no issues on the Prepare to Export control.](./media/visio-flows/prepare-export-no-issues.png "No issues on the Prepare to Export control")